St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: The St ackel lift as a generalization of the Eisenhart lift

 \subsection{The Eisenhart lift}

+We start by reviewing the Lorentzian and Riemannian Eisenhart lifts \cite{E1928AM,DBKP1985PRD,DGH1991PRD,CKA2015EJP}, which provide a geometric framework for embedding mechanical systems into higher-dimensional spaces as geodesic flows.

-For simplicity, we will formulate the theory in the Hamiltonian settings.
-Consequently, we shall consider a symplectic manifold $(M, \omega)$ where the symplectic form $\omega= dq^{i}\wedge dp_i$; we assume that the Hamiltonian, as a function in the cotangent bundle $T^{*}M$, is defined as a polynomial of degree 2 in the momenta:
+For simplicity, we formulate the theory in the Hamiltonian setting.
+We consider a symplectic manifold $(M, \omega)$ with symplectic form $\omega= dp_i\wedge dq^{i}$ and a Hamiltonian that is a polynomial of degree 2 in the momenta: